Surprising foods that may raise your cholesterol

-Most of us know that having high cholesterol in our blood can be bad for our hearts.
-Eating a diet that’s high in saturated fat can raise your cholesterol levels.
+Most of us know that having a high blood cholesterol, particularly LDL-cholesterol can be bad for our hearts.
+Eating a diet that’s high in fat, especially saturated fat can raise your cholesterol levels.
 So, it makes sense to limit your saturated fats if you want to keep your heart healthy.

 "Eating a diet which is low in saturated and trans fatty acids but high in fruit, vegetables and wholegrains, as well as taking plenty of exercise, can have favourable effects on cholesterol levels," according to registered nutritionist and member of the Nutrition Society, Charlotte Stirling-Reed.

-Two out of three adults in the UK have cholesterol levels which are too high.
+Two out of three adults in the UK have cholesterol levels that are too high.

-High blood cholesterol doesn't happen overnight; it develops over time.
-And it's a risk factor for developing heart disease.
+For most of us high blood cholesterol doesn't happen overnight.
+It develops over time, and it's a risk factor for developing heart disease.

 Most of us eat too much saturated fat - about 20% more than the recommended maximum amount.
 Men should have less than 30g of saturated fat a day and for women it’s 20g.